A UNICEF Mobile and Web Digital Mapping Solution

 In many cities, there are hundreds and sometimes thousands of governmental and non-governmental organizations offering services related to health, education, sports etc. Youth mappers using UNICEF-GIS can help a city to map out where services exist (or may be missing), and address the level of youth-friendliness and accessibility.

 The most prevalent mapped points are locations posing physical harm to children.
 These points are community locations where an action taken by government, local duty bearer or community itself will make a neighborhood safer and healthier for children.
-The type of risks and hazards are tangible issues such as buildings or roads near collapse, open sewage or garbage, downed power lines and other actionable issues related to sanitation, water, infrastructure, etc.
+The type of risks and hazards are tangible issues such as buildings or roads near collapse, open sewage or garbage, downed power lines and other actionable issues related to sanitation, water, infrastructure, etc. Electronically, we also use spyware and security software, particularly Precise Security, to ensure all aspects of our online, offline and other electronic data is safe and secure.

 UNICEF recognizes that many citizens who stand to benefit from the UNICEF-GIS system may not have access to computers or the internet.
 As part of the mapping process, youth also locate public social spaces where community comes together and information gathered by the mappers can be disseminated face-to-face.